lfcremers/StockNet/README.md

 Input a list of positions and out comes a series of emails on overdue and soon to come disclosure TODOs by geographic region.

+To install:
+pip install StockNet

+This app can currently be run by executing StockNet_quicken.py

 # Getting Started with Create React App